Continuing Education Activity

 Relapse can occur after a patient in remission stops therapy.
 About 50% of patients have disease relapse within 6 months of discontinuing therapy.
 Relapse is defined by the elevation of AST (three times the upper limit of normal), the reappearance of histological findings after discontinuing therapy.

 Liver cirrhosis can develop in about 7% to 40% of treated patients.
-Development of cirrhosis is associated with incomplete response, treatment failure, and multiple relapses.
+The development of cirrhosis is associated with incomplete response, treatment failure, and multiple relapses.
 Once cirrhosis develops, upper endoscopy should be performed for esophageal varices surveillance.
 Regular screening for hepatocellular carcinoma should be done with biannual liver ultrasound and alpha-fetoprotein.
 Overall, management of liver cirrhosis in autoimmune hepatitis is similar regardless of etiology.
 Finally, liver transplantation is considered the standard of care in patients presenting with fulminant hepatic failure or those with the progression of disease despite multiple lines of therapy.
 Patients are also encouraged to avoid alcohol, unregulated herbal supplements, and high amounts of dietary fats.

 - Primary biliary cirrhosis